wp-plugins/breadcrumb-navxt/readme.txt

 Please visit [Breadcrumb NavXT's](http://mtekk.weblogs.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 3.5.0 =
+* New feature: Added actions `bcn_before_fill` and `bcn_after_fill`, see documentation for more information.
+* New feature: Widget rewritten to use the WordPress 2.8 Widget API, now multi-widget capable.
+* New feature: Widget output can be in list form, can be in reversed order, and can be unlinked.
+* Bug fix: Fixed issue where the current tab was forgotten after a save in the settings page.
+* Bug fix: Fixed various WP API issues with WordPress 3.0.
+* Bug fix: Fixed title trimming so that it works properly with multi-byte characters.
 = 3.4.1 =
 * Bug fix: Fixed issue with PHP unexpected $end on line 1567 in breadcrumb_navxt_admin.php.
 * Bug fix: Fixed issue where the %link% anchor tag would not be replaced with a URI for flat taxonomies (e.g. tags).